 Take on the wilderness of the great Rocky Mountain National Park with AVA on our guided hiking trips.
 AVA’s guided Colorado hiking trips are a great way to make the most out of your trek in RMNP.
 Your guide will not only point out landmarks and lead the trail; they will also provide information on the ecosystem and history of Rocky Mountain National Park.
 Your AVA guide will also transport all the food needed for your meal(s) during your hike, prepare the food and, if you are joining us for an overnight, help you set up your camp for the incredible evening under the stars.
 Ready to lace up those hiking boots and hit the trails with AVA this summer?
 Check out all the guided hiking trips in Rocky Mountain National Park that we have to offer.

-Rocky Mountain National Park is certainly an incredible spot for wildlife, but it also claims a landscape like no other.
-Over 100 peaks above 11,000 feet in altitude can be found in the park, including Longs Peak which summits at 14,259 feet.
+Longs Peak is situated in Rocky Mountain National Park and summits at 14,259 feet.
 The park is open 365 days a year, making it a perfect venue for the outdoor adventurer.
 You can even explore the highest continuously paved highway in North America — Trail Ridge Road.

 Grand Lake, also known as the “Western Gateway” to Rocky Mountain National Park, is a small town home to Colorado’s largest natural body of water.
 The lakeside town serves as a popular destination for those visiting RMNP and provides year-round recreation for all, including hiking, biking, fishing, sailing, snowmobiling, Nordic skiing and more.
 Your Rocky Mountain National Park hiking trip with AVA will meet in the town of Grand Lake, and we suggest leaving some time to explore this charming mountain town.

 Summer in Rocky Mountain National Park promises incredible adventures, activities and sightings for all.
-The bulk of the park's 3 million annual visitors will be making their trip during this time, so expect the occasional crowd.
-Summer brings the visitors, and it also brings the heat.
+The bulk of the park's 3 million annual visitors will be making their trip during this time, so expect crowds.
 During the day, temperatures will reach the 70s and 80s in the park, and afternoon thundershowers are not to be unexpected.
 As is Colorado's nature, the evenings will cool down considerably, averaging in the 40s at night.
-During the summer, make sure you come prepared with your rain gear and, if you will be camping, enough layers and blankets to make the 40 degree evenings comfortable.